Updated:

 In addition, in order to attain the corporate mission of upholding industrial benchmarks, assuring paramount performances, and ensuring high quality products and services, the company could undertake the strategy to introduce total quality management techniques.
 Through introducing total quality management techniques, the company would be able to ensure quality through constant development of procedures by turning into a consumer-oriented business, ascertaining worker engagement, introducing an all-inclusive scheme, launching methodical procedure, and offering democratic leadership.

-Outline and discuss the specific actions needed for implementation of your chosen strategies
+Specific actions needed for implementation of chosen strategies

 However, Global Technology Services (GTS) is a wholly owned subsidiary of ENOC, which provides IT solutions to the company, such as, Enterprise Resource Planning (ERP), EPM and CRM; however, the aim of the management is to leverage IT systems to create a robust ERP system that will support effective decision-making within next two years.